Treatment Options for Tribes and Pueblos Across New Mexico

 It follows as an unfortunate truth that these woes have spread to Native communities as well.
 There is a clear need for Native American drug and alcohol treatment centers that can help Native men and women overcome their addictions and lead healthy lives as part of their tribes and communities again.

-Keep reading to find about Icarus Behavioral Health’s approach to helping tribe members in New Mexico onto a recovery path of their own.
+Keep reading to find out about Icarus Behavioral Health’s approach to helping tribe members in New Mexico onto a recovery path of their own.

 The Need for Addiction Treatment In New Mexico